 For example, Phil mentioned Baltusrol Golf Club, consistently recognized as one of the top golf clubs in the country.
-Baltusrol focuses on doing three things exceptionally well — golf, dining and lodging.
-The club recently upgraded their practice facilities and overnight accommodations to state-of-the-art conditions.
+Baltusrol focuses on doing three things exceptionally well — golf, dining, and lodging.
+The club recently upgraded its practice facilities and overnight accommodations to state-of-the-art conditions.
 It’s a well-considered investment aligned with their tight focus on their offerings and emphasis on excellence.

-For example, 25 years ago Country Club of Virginia (CCV) created a Youth Department to provide babysitting, after-school programs and youth-oriented activities.
+For example, 25 years ago, Country Club of Virginia (CCV) created a Youth Department to provide babysitting, after-school programs, and youth-oriented activities.
 It has paid off.
-Today the department has a full-time staff of eight that oversees programs that serve preschoolers through high school age students.
+Today, the department has a full-time staff of eight that oversees programs which serve preschoolers through high school age students.
 Likewise, about seven years ago, the Club expanded their swim facilities to a five-pool complex spread over 3 ½ acres.
 Again, it's a differentiator and a key driver of member satisfaction and prospective member interest.
-Looking ahead, the Club has plans to expand their squash facilities as that sport continues to gain popularity — particularly among juniors — in the northeast.
+Looking ahead, the Club has plans to expand their squash facilities as that sport continues to gain popularity, particularly among juniors, in the northeast.

-The key is to keep your radar fine-tuned and monitor key performance indicators (KPI) like member usage, etc. CCV monitors member usage patterns carefully and uses that information as an important guide for scheduling, programming and as input for facility master planning.
+The key is to keep your radar fine-tuned and monitor key performance indicators (KPI), such as member usage.
+CCV monitors member usage patterns carefully and uses that information as an important guide for scheduling, programming, and as input for facility master planning.

 Measure how performance deviates from your plan and make necessary adjustments.
 Note usage patterns.
 For instance, at CCV, they recently shifted resources from after-school activities to weekend activities that would keep kids entertained while allowing parents to golf or play tennis.
 The Club has also developed youth activity that coincides with casual dining options so that parents can enjoy dinner while their kids dine and play with other kids nearby.

 Finally, invest in your fitness facilities and keep group classes current.
-Five years ago, classes like core barre were not on the radar.
-They are now.
-Make sure your club is attuned to the market and what’s current — your members are.
+Five years ago, classes such as core barre were not on the radar, but they are now.
+Make sure your club is attuned to the market and what’s current because your members more than likely are.

 Top clubs spend wisely for the long term.
 This takes strategy and a commitment to planning.
 The best clubs concentrate on the balance sheet and avoid becoming consumed by monthly variances in the income statement.
 The point is to look to the future.